aristotekoen/car_market/README.md

 | 99%   |            0.480234    |
 | max   |           13.2074      |

-We chose the drop unpractical method as we did not have to significantly sacrfice performance and as it made it easier for the end user of the estimator.
+We chose the **drop unpractical** method as it made it easier for the end user of the estimating tool and as it did not imply to significantly sacrfice performance with respect to the other methods.

 #### Base model:

-We first try a simple estimation method, grouping cars in three levels:
+We first try a simple estimation method, grouping cars in three granularity levels:

 * By brand, model , year
 * By brand, model
 * By brand, year
 * By brand

-For each car to predict we find its corresponding group in the training set at the most granular level first (by brand, model, year).
+For each car to estimate in the test set we find its corresponding most granular group in the training set first (by brand, model, year).
 If there are enough points in the group (greater than a fixed threshold) we estimate the price as the median price of the corresponding group in the training set.
-If the number of points in the training set is lower than the set threshold, we move to a group level with less granularity.
+If the number of points in the group is lower than the set threshold, we move to a group level with less granularity.

 The value of the threshold is a hyperparameter here.
 For a value of 1, the model will fit the training data to the finest level in every case.
 The higher the threshold, the harder it will be for a car to be estimated based on the finest level and therefore we risk underfitting.
 Below we will plot the mean absolute percentage error on the test set with respect to different thresholds.

 ![group_median_thresh](https://github.com/user-attachments/assets/b39cdbc9-a64d-45e3-a32e-4ed7b197b050)

 With a threshold of 1 we obtain a mean absolute percentage error of 22%.
 Below is a describe of the residuals, absolute residuals and absolute percentage errors.
-We see that in median the absolute pct error is of 12.2%
+We see that in median the absolute percentage error is of 12.2%

 |       |   residuals_median |   abs_residuals_median |     ape_median |
 |:------|-------------------:|-----------------------:|---------------:|